gftdcojp/gftd-orm/README.md

 Enterprise-grade real-time data platform with ksqlDB, inspired by Supabase architecture

-🚀 **Unified platform for Database, Realtime, Storage, Auth**
+🚀 **Unified platform for Database and Realtime**

-An enterprise-grade real-time data platform that provides **Supabase-like unified API** for Database (type-safe ORM), Realtime (WebSocket), Storage (S3 compatible), and Auth (JWT authentication) built on Confluent Schema Registry + ksqlDB foundation.
+An enterprise-grade real-time data platform that provides **Supabase-like unified API** for Database (type-safe ORM) and Realtime (WebSocket) built on Confluent Schema Registry + ksqlDB foundation.

 ## 🎯 Features